 Morgan Stanley Profit Sharing.
 Further to an agreement reached on July 28, 2008 which will take effect retroactively as of June 1, 2008, the profit sharing arrangements for our vessels time chartered with Morgan Stanley Capital Group Inc. are calculated according to the two-step process set out below.
 Initially, a weighted average of two indices published daily by the Baltic Exchange based on specific routes and cargo sizes representative of the vessel's trading is calculated and settled quarterly.
 Specifically, the calculation is based on the performance of the transatlantic route (TC2) and the Caribbean-US route (TC3) at certain predetermined weights.
 If the weighted average time charter equivalent ("TCE") is less than or equal to the basic hire rate, then we receive the basic hire rate only.
-If the weighted average TCE exceeds the basic hire rate, then we receive by 60 of the excess.
+If the weighted average TCE exceeds the basic hire rate, then we receive the basic hire rate plus 50% of the excess.
 In addition, we have the right to access the charterer's annual results of operations for each vessel, and, if these show that the vessel has earned more than the calculation above, we receive 50% of the vessel's actual profits less any profits already received.
 If the annual results of operations for each vessel do not exceed the estimated profit calculation based on the two routes then no additional payments are made.
 With the exception of the profit share arrangement for the M/T Assos, where 1.25% commission is deducted from the gross profit share amount, no commissions are payable on revenues derived from our profit shares.
-Annual results of operations for the period commencing December 1 of the previous year to November 30 of the year in question, with the exception of the fiscal year from December 1, 2007 to November 30, 2008 for which annual results of operations will be settled bi-annually.
+Annual results of operations from the charterer are to be presented by December 31 of each year for the period commencing December 1 of the previous year to November 30 of the year in question, with the exception of the fiscal year from December 1, 2007 to November 30, 2008 for which annual results of operations will be settled bi-annually.